Derived category of moduli of pointed curves -- II: Equivariant exceptional collection on

-The calculation of the Kempf-Ness stratification and the weights is similar to the one in Section \ref{windows}.
-However, starting from this point on, we will follow a convention of \cite{Teleman} and take an opposite weight to \eqref{DHLconvention}:
+Instead of Theorem \ref{Kirwan} we are going to use a related Theorem~\ref{Teleman} proved for vector bundles by Teleman~\cite{Teleman}.
+The calculation of the Kempf-Ness stratification and the weights is as in Section \ref{windows}.
+However, from now on, we will follow a convention of \cite{Teleman} and take an opposite weight to \eqref{DHLconvention}:

 We find this convention more natural since the ample polarization of the GIT quotient has positive weights on the unstable locus.
-The condition of Theorem~\ref{Teleman} becomes
+Then we have